ucdavis/FairMLCourse/Blog.md

 * So we requre that b<sub>LASSO</sub> be somewhere witin the diamond, including on the edges.
 * Now, look at those ellipses.
 We have a different ellipse for each potential value of SS.
 For a given such value, the ellipse is the locus of points b that produce that value of SS.
 So the smaller ellipses are preferable.
 * Well, where does that leave us, in choosing b?
 On the one hand, we want a b that lies on a small ellipse, but on the other hand, we are required to choose a b that lies within the diamond.
+* So, we need an ellipse that *just barely touches* the diamond, as in the picture.
+* Now, here is the key point.
+No matter what the orientation of the ellipses is--pointing upward, downward, rather flat or whatever--**the spot of barely touching will almost certainly be one of the four corners of the diamond**.*
+* And each of the corners has either b<sub>1</sub> = 0 or b<sub>2</sub> = 0.
+This means we're not using one of
+ the features, i.e. we've done *feature selection* and *dimension reduction*.
+This is appealing, to try to prevent overfitting.